course

 You will identify potential priority partners using a partnership matrix, and develop an action plan to design win-win collaborations and onboard them in the next 2 years.
 The action plan will include resources you require to actualise the plan, which you can use to secure resources from your leaders.

-What will you Learn
+What You will Learn

 At the end of the workshop partnership implementers will be: